Shire of Christmas Island: Presidents of the Shire of Christmas Island

-Wards
+Councillors

-The shire has nine councillors and no wards.
+The shire has seven councillors and no wards.
+Councillors are elected for four year terms, with elections for three or four councillors held every two years.
+Prior to the 2025 election, the shire had nine councillors.

 Education

 Christmas Island District High School is the school on Christmas Island.
 Until the end of 2002 the school was a K-Year 10 school; previously all post-compulsory levels and now compulsory with the new school leaving age (Year 11 and Year 12) studied in Perth, Western Australia.
 Year 11 enrollment began in 2002, and by 2005 Years 11 and 12 had been established at the school.
 Christmas Island students have the option to remain on the island or study in Perth.

 The shire includes a public library for residents.
 The library has regular book exchanges with the State Library of Western Australia.